-- A. a lot of building up foods

-- B. a lot of body regulating foods

-- C. plenty of energy giving food

-- D. plenty of dietary fibers
+A. a lot of building up foodsB. a lot of body regulating foodsC. plenty of energy giving foodplenty of dietary fibersD.
+C-plenty of energy giving food should be abundant for those in rigorous training.

 16. As a chef in a famous restaurant, you are tasked to give a multimedia presentation to trainees on proper food handling.
 Your staff will judge your presentation according to which of the following standards?